mxcop/wax/Readme.md

 # wax.toml

 [website]
-pages = RelativePath  # Path to the directory containing your index.html.
+pages = "RelativePath"  # Path to the directory containing your index.html.

 [build]
-minify = Boolean?     # If enabled, will minify the collapsed HTML files.
+minify = "Boolean?"     # If enabled, will minify the collapsed HTML files.
 ```

 <br>